rezaghasemi/Ml_Assignment_2/Readme.md

 This is the second coding assignment for the introduction to machine learning algorithm by Lili Mou.

+Setup Virtual Environment:

+Take a look at 'requirements.txt' for required package and versions.

 MNIST Dataset:

 You can download it from the following link: